vcmi/vcmi/docs/modders/Campaign_Format.md

 - `"background"` optional - use own image name for background instead of adding "_BG" to the prefix as name
 - `"prefix"` used to identify all images related to campaign.
 In this example (if background parameter wouldn't exists), background picture will be `G3_BG`
 - `"suffix"` optional - use other suffixes than the default `En`, `Se` and `Co` for the three different images
-- `"infix"` ised to identify all images related to region.
-In this example, it will be pictures starting from `G3A_..., G3B_..., G3C_..."`
+- `"infix"` used to identify all images related to region.
+In this example, it will be pictures whose files names begin with `G3A_..., G3B_..., G3C_..."`
 - `"color_suffix_length"` identifies suffix length for region colourful frames.
 0 is no color suffix (no colorisation), 1 is used for `R, B, N, G, O, V, T, P`, value 2 is used for `Re, Bl, Br, Gr, Or, Vi, Te, Pi`

 ## Packing campaign